This post contains affiliate links. Please read our disclosure.

 2. Coffee vs. Tea Culture

 In some countries, it’s typical to begin a business meeting with either tea or coffee.
 For instance, in Türkiye, tea is the preferred drink in such settings.
 In other countries, such as Italy or Colombia, expect to be offered coffee.
-In the United States, the leeway is greater, and you might be offered coffee, tea, or even a pop drink.
+In the United States, the leeway is greater, and you might be offered coffee, tea, or even a soft drink.

 3. Formal Office Greetings